zmike/zmike.github.io/_posts/2021-08-30-zero-to-hero.md

 ## But Why
 ...is the performance so bad?

-This all comes down to a Gallium component called **vbuf**, used for translating vertex buffers and attributes to ones that drivers can support
+A quick profiling revealed that this was down to a Gallium component called **vbuf**, used for translating vertex buffers and attributes from the ones specified by the application to ones that drivers can actually support.
+The component itself is fine, the problem was that, ideally, it's not something you ever want to be hitting when you want performance.

+Consider the usual sequence of drawing a frame:
+* generate and upload vertex data
+* bind some descriptors
+* maybe throw in a query or two if you need some spice
+* draw
+* repeat until frame is done

+This is all great and normal, but what would happen—just hypothetically of course—if instead it looked like this:
+* generate and upload vertex data
+* stall and read vertex data
+* rewrite vertex data in another format and reupload
+* bind some descriptors
+* maybe throw in a query or two if you need some spice
+* draw
+* repeat until frame is done

+Suddenly the driver is now stalling multiple times per frame on top of doing lots of CPU work.
+Muh frames!

+Incidentally, this is (almost certainly) why performance appeared to have regressed: the vertex buffer is now device-local and can't be mapped directly, so it has to be copied to a new buffer before it can be read, which is even slower.